First basketball Olympic gold medal up for auction

 His teammates each received their medals afterward.

-As of Saturday morning, the bid for the metal was at $17,500.
-Bidding for the item ends at 10 p.m.
-CT on Saturday, Feb.
-22. The auction house even has a letter of origin from Bill Denis.
+As of Saturday afternoon, the bid for the medal was at $37,000.
+Bidding for the item was extended until Feb.
+23. The auction house even has a letter of origin from Dennis.